nagasaikarthik40/nagasaikarthik40/README.md

 - 🌱 I’m currently learning DSA with Java
 - 📫 How to reach me .you can reach me on LinkedIn
 - 😄 Pronouns: Nagasai
-- ⚡ Fun fact: Even lot of time is unsufficient to me
+- ⚡ Fun fact: Even lot of time is insufficient to me